Download Crash Report forms at bottom of the page.

-- As used in this section, the word "accident" refers only to incidents and events in which the motor vehicle involved comes into physical contact with a person, object, or another motor vehicle.
+- As used in this section, the word "crash" refers only to incidents and events in which the motor vehicle involved comes into physical contact with a person, object, or another motor vehicle.
 It shall not include such contact where a vehicle involved is being used by a law enforcement officer as a barrier to prevent passage of a vehicle being operated by a suspected violator of the law.
-In such cases, the law enforcement officer shall not be required to make a personal written report of the incident.
+In such cases, the law enforcement officer shall not be required to make a personally written report of the incident.

 - The owner and the operator of a motor vehicle covered by one or more policies of liability insurance shall notify any person injured by the motor vehicle, or the owner of any property damaged thereby, of the name and address of all liability insurance companies which may cover the incident, and the numbers of the policies.
 The notification shall be made to the injured person, or the owner of the damaged property, or both, not more than five days after the injury or damage.
 The information shall be given to the injured person and the owner of the damaged property at the last known address of each.